ShannonAI/mrc-for-flat-nested-ner/README.md

 ### MRC-NER: Prepare Datasets

 You can [download](./ner2mrc/download.md) the preprocessed MRC-NER datasets used in our paper. <br>
-For custom datasets, please use `ner2mrc/mrsa2mrc.py` to transform your BMES NER annotations to MRC-format.
+For flat NER datasets, please use `ner2mrc/mrsa2mrc.py` to transform your BMES NER annotations to MRC-format. <br>
+For nested NER datasets, please use `ner2mrc/genia2mrc.py` to transform your start-end NER annotations to MRC-format. <br>

 ### MRC-NER: Training